NVIDIA/NVFlare/docs/example_applications_algorithms.rst

 ####################
 Example Applications
 ####################
-NVIDIA FLARE has several tutorials and examples to help you get started with federated learning and to explore certain features in
+NVIDIA FLARE has several tutorials and examples to help you get started with federated learning and to explore certain features in the
-:github_nvflare_link:`the examples directory <examples>`.
+:github_nvflare_link:`examples directory <examples>`.

 .. toctree::
    :maxdepth: -1